jbonadiman/dotfiles/README.md

 # Dotfiles

 ### Fixes:
-- [Windows] Scoop env var doesnt get updated in the same execution.
-Is it because the subshell is still running?
-Should I run a separate one?
-- [Windows] Scoops install script could not be run because of the policy, but there was no error
 - [Windows] Accept winget first run policy agreement
 - [Windows] winget install not working with checkcall
 - [Windows] Dependency error installing winget through MSIX.
 Installing manually is just fine